 What looks more like a Steampunk spaceship with glass wings is actually an artistic and environmentally-friendly tiny house/teardrop camper, designed and built by Texas-based Tend Building and Architend.

-The Tiny Drop sports a combination teardrop trailer and tiny house.
+The Tiny Drop is both a teardrop trailer and tiny house.

 Shelly Pottorf and Shannon Bryant are the main designers of the Tiny Drop.
-This efficient little house on a trailer is currently on tour and features Architend and Tend Building’s skills in creating artistic yet functional structures.
+This efficient little house on a trailer is only 150 square feet and weighs 8,000 pounds.

-The Tiny Drop offers 150 square feet and its features consist of a continuous thermal blanket, advanced home sealing technology, water resistant barrier (WRB), non-toxic finishes, sun barrier and ventilated rain screen.
-The combination trailer-house also has a fresh air system, bath fan, on-demand water heater, LED lighting, composting toilet and solar panels.
+The Tiny Drop features include a continuous thermal blanket, advanced home sealing technology, water resistant barrier (WRB), non-toxic finishes, sun barrier, and ventilated rain screen.
+The combination trailer-house also has a fresh air system, bath fan, on-demand water heater, LED lighting, composting toilet, and solar panels.

 The interior features recycled materials and lots of lounging space.

-A kitchen provides this full-sized sink and two burner stove.
+The kitchen sports a full-sized sink and two-burner stove.